Ayn: A Tiny yet Competitive Indian Legal Language Model Pretrained from Scratch: Data

 \subsection{Data Cleaning and Preprocessing}

-Case proceedings are unstructured documents and have different formats and sizes.
-In addition, there are typos and spelling mistakes (since these are typed during the court hearing), thereby making it challenging to preprocess.
-We used regular expressions to remove the noisy text (unreadable characters, special characters, unnecessary whitespaces, etc.) and meta-information (e.g., initial portions of the document containing case number, judge name, dates, and other meta information) from the proceedings.
+Case proceedings are unstructured documents that have different formats and lengths.
+In addition, there are typos and spelling mistakes (since these are typed during the court hearing), which makes preprocessing challenging.
+We utilized regular expressions to clean the text by removing unnecessary elements and meta-information, such as the case number, dates, judge names, and other introductory details at the beginning of the documents.
 In Supreme Court case proceedings, the decisions are written towards the end of the document.
-These end section(s) directly stating the decision have been kept instead of removing from the documents like the ILDC dataset.
+These end section(s), which directly state the decision, have been kept here.

-For both the Constitution of India and the Indian Penal Code, we used the \texttt{tesseract} tool to extract the text from the pdf files and also removed the first few pages of the pdf to remove title page, acknowledgments, table of contents, and other irrelevant information.
+For both the Constitution of India and the Indian Penal Code documents, we used the \texttt{tesseract}\footnote{https://github.com/tesseract-ocr} tool to extract the text from the PDF files and to filter out less relevant information from the first few pages of the PDFs, such as the title page, acknowledgments, table of contents, and other irrelevant information.